Key takeaways:

 Being patient and understanding when a customer genuinely needs a little help goes a long way in demonstrating how much you value their business.
 And it helps to get you paid.

-6. Prevent overdue payments
+6. Prevent late payments

 The best way to avoid overdue payments is to prevent them from happening at all.
-Be sure to send clear invoices, outline payment terms upfront, and communicate with clients often to encourage clients to pay on time and in full.
+Be sure to send clear invoices, outline payment terms upfront, and communicate with clients often to encourage them to pay on time and in full.

 7. Have a payment reminder strategy in place